Research Points to Decreased “Progenitor” Stem Cells as Cause of Male Pattern BaldnessJanuary 7th, 2011

 - Discussion of progenitor cells and stem cells on wikipedia

 - AOL, “Scientists Trace Root of Male Hair Loss to Faulty Stem Cells,” January 5th 2011 [↩]

 - J Clin Invest. doi:10.1172/JCI44478. [↩]

 - New Research Shows Laser Therapy (LLLT) is an Effective Treatment for Male and Female Pattern Hair Loss

 - How Does Minoxidil Work?
 A Review Of Recent Research

 - Hair Cloning Breakthrough with “Mass Production” of Epithelial Stem Cells

 - Crown Balding and Heart Disease Linked in British Medical Journal Study

 - Early Baldness May Suggest Prostate Cancer Risk

-Tags: Androgenetic Alopecia, AOL, Dr. George Cotsarelis, Hair Follicle, Hair loss in Men, Hair Loss Treatment, Male Pattern Baldness, Medical Research, Miniaturization, Progenitor Cells in Hair Loss, Stem Cells Posted on January 7th, 2011 at 3:33 pm
+Tags: Androgenetic Alopecia, AOL, Dr. George Cotsarelis, Hair Follicle, Hair loss in Men, Hair Loss Treatment, Male Pattern Baldness, Medical Research, Miniaturization, Progenitor Cells in Hair Loss, Stem Cells Posted by Robert M. Bernstein M.D. on January 7th, 2011 at 3:33 pm